 The majority of the primary infrastructure and facilities required for the Oyu Tolgoi project were completed during Phase 1.
-The 2018 PEA assumes that the infrastructure in place for Hugo North/Hugo North Extension Lift 1 will be available for Hugo North/Hugo North Extension Lift 2, and that a similar design will be employed for the underground mining operation.
-For the purposes of the 2018 PEA mine plan, it was assumed that Heruga will be a completely new mine that does not take account of pre-existing mine and support infrastructure associated with the Hugo North/Hugo North Extension Lift 1 and Lift 2 mines.
+The 2021 PEA assumes that the infrastructure in place for Hugo North/Hugo North Extension Lift 1 will be available for Hugo North/Hugo North Extension Lift 2, and that a similar design will be employed for the underground mining operation.

-Key additional infrastructure assumptions that would be needed to support the 2018 PEA mine plan in addition to that contemplated in Phase 2 include:
+Key additional infrastructure assumptions that would be needed to support the 2021 PEA mine plan in addition to that contemplated in Phase 2 include:

-- Access roads (Heruga). - Electrical substation and power distribution line (Heruga). - Construction of conveyor decline and shafts (Heruga). - Construction of permanent underground facilities including crushing and materials handling, workshops, services, and related infrastructure (Hugo North Extension Lift 2 and Heruga). - Modifications to the electrical shaft farm substation, and upgrades to some of the distribution systems (Hugo North Extension Lift 2 and Heruga). - Expanded logistical and accommodations infrastructure (Hugo North Extension Lift 2 and Heruga). - Underground maintenance and fuel storage facilities (Hugo North Extension Lift 2 and Heruga). - Expanded water supply and distribution infrastructure (Hugo North Extension Lift 2 and Heruga). - Expanded TSF capacity (Hugo North Extension Lift 2 and Heruga).
+- Construction of permanent underground facilities including crushing and materials handling, workshops, services, and related infrastructure. - Modifications to the electrical shaft farm substation, and upgrades to some of the distribution systems. - Expanded logistical and accommodations infrastructure. - Underground maintenance and fuel storage facilities. - Expanded water supply and distribution infrastructure. - Expanded TSF capacity.